The Global FlyFisher

 Tying Small Flies

-k - this sounds cliche© - but it is the absolute truth: If you flyfish for trout - this book is a must read.
+Ok - this sounds cliché - but it is the absolute truth: but it is the absolute truth: If you flyfish for trout - this book is a must read.
 With clear photography, concise writing, and excellent layout, Ed Engle has come out with a real winner - one of the best of the new millennium.

 While it may have started as a compilation of previously published magazine articles, it does not have any of the start-and-stop feel of an anthology, where one might glance up from his reading and wonder "where did *that* come from?!?".
 Each of Ed's chapters has the same tone and the same feel, making for easy and enjoyable reading.
 Simply put, the book reads as if Ed sat down, started typing, and didn't get up until the final page was complete.